NEONScience/NEON-Data-Skills/tutorials/R/NEON-pheno-temp-timeseries/02-drivers-pheno-change-temp.md

 ## Access NEON Data

-There are several ways to access NEON data, directly from the NEON data portal, access through a data parner (select data products only), writing code to directly pull data from the NEON API, or, as we'll use here, using the neonUtilities package which is a wrapper for the API with useful function to make working with the data easier.
+There are several ways to access NEON data, directly from the NEON data portal, access through a data partner (select data products only), writing code to directly pull data from the NEON API, or, as we'll use here, using the neonUtilities package which is a wrapper for the API with useful function to make working with the data easier.